 It’s also helpful to understand the source of the data you are buying: does the data come from publicly available directories, online surveys, or is compiled from research and outreach?
 You are likely to see higher conversions if the consumer has opted in through a survey or campaign to receive contact from you.

 What is the potential size of the Australian consumer database?

 In Australia, there are approximately 22 million phone numbers (including land line and mobile numbers) which are accessible through list brokers and of course not listed on the do not call registry.
 In addition, there are some 6 million email addresses and almost three times as many mailing addresses available through a database purchase in Australia.

 Most lists are accessible in an easy to configure Excel or CSV file format.
 It is quite common for list brokers to embed a small number of false records in lists so they can monitor for unauthorised usage.
 For example, while some lists permit unlimited use, others are only available for a one or two-time use, or for use within a particular time interval, such as 12 months.
 Further, it is not permissible to copy and distribute lists, whether for commercial gain or otherwise.
 Make sure you are aware of your obligations.

 Some lists are available instantly via self-service online, other lists are turned around in a day or two.
 Brokers will always request payment upfront before releasing data.

-What is the difference between one list broker and another?
+What is the difference between one list broker in Australia and another?

-Unfortunately there are many unscrupulous practitioners in the list industry: red flags include companies trying to sell you data in Australia when they aren’t based here; companies with no contact details on their email signature; companies who can’t tell you when records were last updated.
+Unfortunately, there are many unscrupulous practitioners in the list industry: red flags include companies trying to sell you a list of businesses in Australia when they aren’t based here; companies with no contact details on their email signature; companies who can’t tell you when records were last updated.